End row over PM's security breach, order probe, fix responsibility: Leaders | Politics

 ''It is necessary to make elaborate arrangements as per the specification at all levels during his visits,'' Birla said.

-AIADMK leader and former Tamil Nadu chief minister E K Palaniswami said the post of the prime minister is beyond any political party and is respected across the world.
+AIADMK leader and former Tamil Nadu chief minister E K Palaniswami said the prime minister's post is beyond any political party and is respected across the world.

 He condemned the lapses in Modi's security during his Punjab visit and demanded an investigation to fix responsibility.